 "Hail the Slavs!: The 1912 Pan-Slav Slet in Prague and the Rituals of Slavic Solidarity," VI.World Congress of Slavic and East European Studies, Tampere, Finland, August 2000.

-"All for One and One for All!: The Federation of Slavic Sokols and the Failure of Neo-Slavism," Dilemmas of East Central Europe: Nationalism, Dictatorship, and the Search for Identity, Columbia University, March 2000.
+"All for One and One for All!: The Federation of Slavic Sokols and the Failure of Neo-Slavism," Dilemmas of East Central Europe: Nationalism, Dictatorship, and the Search for Identity, Columbia University, New York, NY, March 2000.

 Stanley Z. Pech Prize for Best Article in the Field of Czechoslovak History in 1993 and 1994, awarded by the Czechoslovak Studies Association in 1995 for "Our Brothers Across the Ocean: The Czech Sokol in America to 1914," Czechoslovak and Central European Journal, Volume 11, No. 2 (Winter 1993),15-37.